Setland34/task-management-app/README.md

 7. If you encounter conflicts, resolve them and run `git rebase --continue` to proceed.

 This process allows you to clean up your commit history and make it more readable.
 Be cautious when rebasing, especially if you are working on a shared branch, as it can rewrite commit history.

+## Frequently Asked Questions (FAQ)

+### How do I set up the project?

+Follow the setup instructions provided in the "Setup Instructions" section above.

+### How do I run tests?

+Use the command `npm test` to run tests.

+### How do I create a production build?

+Use the command `npm run build` to create a production build.

+### How do I deploy the application?

+Follow the deployment instructions provided in the "Deployment" section above.

+### How do I register a new user?

+Navigate to the registration page, fill in the required information (username and password), and submit the registration form.

+### How do I log in with an existing user?

+Navigate to the login page, enter your username and password, and submit the login form.

+### How do I log out?

+Click the logout button to log out of the application.

+### How do I create, update, and delete tasks?

+Ensure that you are logged in.
+Only authenticated users can create, update, and delete tasks.

+## Contributing Guidelines

+We welcome contributions from the community!
+To contribute to this project, please follow these guidelines:

+1. Fork the repository and create a new branch for your feature or bug fix.
+2. Make your changes and ensure that the code passes all tests.
+3. Submit a pull request with a clear description of your changes.

+### Submitting Issues and Pull Requests

+* When submitting issues, please provide detailed information about the problem and steps to reproduce it.
+* When submitting pull requests, ensure that your code follows the project's coding standards and includes tests for any new functionality.

+## Acknowledgments and Credits

+We would like to thank the following third-party libraries, tools, and resources used in this project:

+* [Library/Tool Name] - Description of how it was used in the project.
+* [Library/Tool Name] - Description of how it was used in the project.

+We also want to acknowledge the contributions of the following individuals:

+* [Contributor Name] - Description of their contributions.
+* [Contributor Name] - Description of their contributions.